bmwcarit/ramses-composer-docs/basics/offscreen/README.md

     * Create a node for the Quad and attach it under the root node
 * Create the MonkeyRenderTarget
     * Create a render target and two render buffers (color and depth)
-    * Set the resolution and buffer types (e.g. 256x256, RGBA8 and Depth24) - you can try other types too!
+    * Set the resolution and buffer types (e.g. 512x256, RGBA8 and Depth24) - you can try other types too!
     * Attach the buffers to the RenderTarget in its property panel
-    * Set the clear color of the RenderTarget to some color
 * Create the cameras
     * Create two cameras - MonkeyCamera and QuadCamera
     * Set the viewport of the MonkeyCamera to the same resolution as the size of the buffers in the render target above